 This review weaves the well-researched facts of the book with the said yet unheard stories of millions of women dragging their life through inequalities and injustices, unfortunately, making it a way of life.

 It provides the suggestions from the book of missed but much-needed policy changes to help Indian women step forward in a very important way, as they aspire to, and genuinely deserve as well.

 A Book Review by Prerna Mukharya

-The book “The Indian Women’s Journey: The Last Five Decades” is a remarkably researched, expertly recounted and an insightful read which offers its readers a retrospective and prescient view - exploring pressing issues of yesterday, today and tomorrow.
-The book explores the mutating momentum of the journey of India’s women and their interaction with different facets that impact a country’s development – be it the economy, politics, law, education or health.
+The book “The Indian Women’s Journey: The Last Five Decades” is a remarkably researched, expertly recounted, and insightful read which offers its readers a retrospective and prescient view - exploring pressing issues of yesterday, today, and tomorrow.
+The book explores the mutating momentum of the journey of India’s women and their interaction with different facets that impact a country’s development – be it the economy, politics, law, education, or health.

 Going through the book, I found Mitali Nikores' account (an expert, and someone who knows and studies her numbers well - a quality I deeply appreciate) of women's human capital extremely perceptive and stirring at the same time.
 Her discerning words on the decline in women’s rural/ urban rate of employment from 1987 to 2017 highlight an urgent development challenge and the need for a multi-stakeholder intervention.